The modern IT marketplace of high technologies offers a multiplicity of great solutions for software testing.

 does not support this feature at all.
 The difference between SpiraTest and TestRail is in the fact that SpiraTest offers

-As regards import/export, TestRail and TestLodge provide easy in use import/export without configuring,
+As regards import/export, TestRail and TestLodge provide easy-to-use import/export without configuring,

-while SpiraTest requires to install and configure specific add-on.
+while SpiraTest requires installing and configuring a specific add-on.

 And lastly, the document attachments.
-All the reviewed applications allow to attach any kind of files to test cases,
+All the reviewed applications allow attaching any kind of files to test cases,

 SpiraTest and TestRail display the execution results as a tree, while TestLodge presents test results in the row mode

-(test runs are listed in the rows which are located one by one on the main page of the service).
+(test runs are listed in rows, which are located one by one on the main page of the service).

-Both types of the interfaces are intuitive and easy in use, but tree-based structure is more comprehensive,
+Both types of interfaces are intuitive and easy to use, but the tree-based structure is more comprehensive,

-since the critical and valuable data are displayed clearer.
+since the critical and valuable data are displayed more clearly.

-As for the test results tracking (document that displays status of test cases for a project
+As for the test results tracking (document that displays the status of test cases for a project

 and allows to analyze and monitor how the development work is going), here SpiraTest is a bit behind, because TestRail

-and TestLodge have deduced this feature into a separate unit, allowing to trace the history of launches and tests
+and TestLodge have deduced this feature into a separate unit, allowing for the tracing of the history of launches and tests

 editing more precisely and clearly.